-The Script
+'Wake Up to Wow' TVC Script :30

-- 1. We open on a wide shot of the Williams family in their well-appointed kitchen combining exposed brick walls with stainless steel implements and marble/granite work surfaces.
+We open on a wide shot of the Williams family in their well-appointed kitchen - an exposed brick walls with stainless steel implements and marble/granite work surfaces.

 It's Saturday morning and the sun is bursting through the windows as Maya stands at the table, laying the fourth and final place setting.

 Colson sits opposite, mimicking her actions.

-Vanessa is stood at the counter whisking some pancake batter in a bowl.
-And David is trying (but failing) to secure Wallace who is struggling in his highchair. - 2.
+Vanessa stands at the counter whisking some pancake batter in a bowl.

+And David is trying (but failing) to secure Wallace who is struggling in his highchair.

 Close on Maya's hand as she lays a fork on the table, accidentally knocking a glass tumbler.
 The ensuing CLINK cuts through the hubbub of family noise.

-- 3. We turn 180 degrees to an eagle-eyed (and eared) Colson who instinctively copies Maya, striking his plate with a knife and this heavy-handed CLANK reverberates around the room. - 4.
-A reverse shot of Vanessa who can't help but smile as she looks out at her children, indulging her impulses and joining in as she theatrically WHISKS the pancake batter in her bowl, varying the sound but continuing the rhythm.
-She looks to... - 5. ...David and Wallace who follow suit as David victoriously Velcro's Wallace into his high-chair, only for Wallace to RIP it off again.
+We turn 180 degrees to an eagle-eyed (and eared) Colson who instinctively copies Maya, striking his plate.
+A heavy-handed CLANK reverberates around the room.

+A reverse shot of Vanessa.
+She can't help but smile as she looks out at her children.
+She indulges their impulses and joins in, theatrically WHISKING the pancake batter in her bowl - varying the sound but continuing the rhythm.
+She looks to...

+...David and Wallace who follow suit.
+David victoriously Velcro's Wallace into his high-chair, only for Wallace to RIP it off again.